Sakanaction: Continued national success

 With their sixth album and accompanying tour's success in 2013, they were invited to perform for the first time on NHK's prestigious music show Kōhaku Uta Gassen on 31 December.

 Sakanaction went on tour in early 2014.
 They have also announced the release of a new single, "Goodbye" / "Eureka", for 15 January 2014.
 "Eureka" is tied-up with the film "Judge!" as its ending theme song.

 Singles from their album entitled 834.194 have also found success on YouTube.
 For example, the single "Shin Takarajima" has 147,000,000 views, and "Wasurerarenai no", released on June 21, 2019, has enjoyed over 23 million views.
 In videos, many of the albums' serious topics are offset by vivid and playful situations such as cheerleading, retro celebrity appearances, and people who transform into other objects.

 In late 2021, they announced their eighth and ninth studio albums, アダプト (Adapt), and アプライ (Apply).
 Adapt was released on March 30, 2022.
 It was preceded by two singles, プラトー (Plateau), and ショック!
 (Shock!).

+On December 22, 2025 it was announced that Sakanaction would be in charge of theme song of Nippon Television's January 7, 2026, drama "Kochira yobi jieieiyūho?!".
+The song, "Iranai", was written by Sakanaction's Yamaguchi and the drama's director Koji Kato.

+The band joined the 2025 Kohaku Uta Gassen.
+They played the song Kaijū firstly and Shin Takarajima secondly.
+It was the first on-stage show after Yamaguchi had been diagnosed for depression.

+Sakanaction won the award for Best Rock Band/Solo Artist at the 2026 edition of Music Awards Japan.
+Additionally, Kaijū was nominated for and won a number of awards including Song of the Year held on June 13, 2026.